vanjohnson879/frontline-cloud-doc/content/docs/user/profile/index.md

 - Mail address
 - Different roles

-To update your profile, modify the fields you want to change, then click on the button **Update your informations**.
+To update your profile, modify the fields you want to change, then click on the button **Update your information**.

 You can't update your username here.
 You need to ask a System Admin to change your roles on the **Users Admin** page.